JetBrains/resharper-devguide/Extensions/Troubleshooting.md

 ---
+title: Troubleshooting a Plugin Install
 ---

-# Troubleshooting a Plugin Install

 If the extension does not load, or you cannot debug your plugin, there are several things to check: